01 January Topics

 Guy Fawkes’s Trial – In 1606, Guy Fawkes and his co-conspirators were brought to trial.

-Apollo I Fire – In 1967, during a test flight the capsule of Apollo 1 burns, killing three.
+Apollo I Fire – In 1967, during a test flight the capsule of Apollo 1 burned, killing three.

 It’s All Greek – In 1870, Kappa Alpha Theta was formed.